Enveloppe/mkdocs-publisher-template/README.md

   - Check the run and error in `Actions`
   - Check if the actions have the good write and read access in `settings → Actions → General → workflow permission` ![image](https://user-images.githubusercontent.com/30244939/166161294-0f4f70c2-fda5-4465-89b0-d6b1b5e6995d.png)

+>[!Warning] In case of worfklow problem
+> In the [issue #4](https://github.com/obsidianMkdocs/obsidian-github-publisher/issues/4), we discover that sometimes, Github Actions refuse to run without reason.
+If this happend to you, please, contact the Github Support!

 ---